slipstream/SlipStreamUI/feedback-ui-cal.md

 Not in the repository.

 Is a page actually needed?
 Should it just clear the session and redirect to the login page?
-Presumably the logout link will bring up a confirmation dialog.
+Presumably the logout link (icon) will bring up a confirmation dialog.

 Configuration Page